-The technology used to create virtual reality tours and equipment used to experience them has improved dramatically over recent months and continues to be developed at a rapid pace.
+The technology used to create virtual reality tours (and the equipment needed to experience them) has improved dramatically over recent months and continues to be developed at a rapid pace.
 The resulting rise in virtual tourists presents the property, tourism and education sectors with enormous potential to attract and engage new audiences.

 But what is the cost of producing a tour and will it pay for itself?

 The answer depends on you are producing.
 From low budget photographs to broadcast quality tour productions, there's a solution for every scenario.

 The simplest form of virtual view is a 360° photograph.
 These can be produced simply and cost effectively using a variety of equipment from a smartphone to specialist photograhy equipment.
 These panoramic photographs can be joined in a slideshow or in the case of Matterport technology, have selectable hotspots embedded within the photos that take you from one viewpoint to another.
 The advantage of photographs is that they are excellent quality resolution and cost effective.
 The disadvantage is that the end result is a sterile tour with no atmosphere.
 Photographic-based tours can be created from as little as £75, depending on the number of viewpoints captured.

 Next up is video.
 Virtual video tours fall into two groups - consumer and professional.
 A selection of 360° consumer video cameras such as the Samsung Gear and Ricoh Theater are widely available and you can either purchase the kit yourself or hire one of the many videographers who will produce a tour for you.
 The advantage is that these cameras autostitch the video footage from each camera which reduces production time.
 The disadvantage is that the footage is stretched through a full 360° which makes the end result low resolution and blurred.
 These tours are ideal if you want to give a small number of people an idea of the layout.
 You can budget between £50 and £250 for a short video depending on the resources you need.